yashpatel48/AI-for-Robotics/README.md

 This is a template docker-based dev environment.
 It currently supports NVIDIA GPUs but with slight modifications it can target for x86 CPUs and Apple silicon chips.

-It currently includes the following tools:

-* a `assignments` directory with an empty notebook where you need to populate with your code.
-The notebook can optionally use the artagents library.
-* a `project` directory for your project source code.
-The documentation for the project is stored separately in the `docs` directory.
-* a `docs` directory that contains the source code of [quarto](https://quarto.org/) markdown (qmd) and `ipynb` notebooks content.
-You use the docs folder to publish your project work.

 ## How to Launch the Development Container in VS Code